Thursday, March 30, 2023

 Jerry grew up in California, Texas and Kentucky and graduated from Trigg County High School in Cadiz, Kentucky in 1958.
 He went on to attend Murray State University where he majored in History and English and earned his Bachelor of Science Degree in 1962.
 He was awarded a Fellowship in English at Duke University in Durham, North Carolina where he earned a Master of Arts Degree in 1964 and a Doctor of Philosophy Degree in 1966.

 On June 1, 1960, Jerry married his high school sweetheart, Patricia Annette Allen, in Hopkinsville, Kentucky.
-Patricia was born September 4, 1941 in Hopkinsville, the daughter of Donnie and Imogene Calhoun Allen.
+Patricia was born September 4, 1941 in Hopkinsville, the daughter of Dennie and Imogene Calhoun Allen.
 Jerry and Patricia were the parents of seven children, Rose Lee, born in 1961; Joel Allen, born in 1963; Jay Evers, born in 1966; Joanna Renae, born in 1969; Melanie Ann, born and died in 1969; Victoria Frances, born in 1974; and Susan Joy, born in 1973.

 Jerry was an editor of manuscripts for the Jesse Stuart Foundation and was the author of several books on American Literature.
-After his retirement from the university, Jerry worked for 21 years as an associate for the sporting goods department in Walmart before retiring a second time 2018.
+After his retirement from the university, Jerry worked for 21 years as an associate for the sporting goods department in Walmart before retiring a second time in 2018.

 LINEAGE: (Jerry Allen Herndon was the son of Robert Vernon and Mary Frances Sholar Herndon.
 Frances was the fourth child of Jesse Smoot and Anna Rosella Choate Sholar.
 Jesse was the first child of Drewry and Rosetta Olive Grigsby Sholar.
 Drewry was the child of William Bridges and Mary Hutt Sholar.
 William was the fourth child of Allen and Jemima Bridges Sholar.
 Jemima was the first child of Drury and Charity Cohoon Bridges.)